hlmwhite/opentrons_scripts/README.md

 # opentrons_scripts

 Useful scripts for the opentrons liquid handling robot, developed at the University of Liverpool.
-Some have general use, others are specific to sars-cov2 whle genome sequencing.
+Some have general use, others are specific to sars-cov2 whole genome sequencing.